gparraMstr/censys-assessment/README.md

 ## Backend Implementation as a Secure Proxy

-The backend serves as a secure proxy (`Node.js`) between the frontend application and the Censys REST API.
+The backend serves as a secure proxy (`Node.js`) between the frontend application and the Censys Search REST API.
 This design is implemented to enhance security by handling sensitive API credentials on the server side and ensuring they are never exposed to the client.

 ---